ybda/OptimizationProblems/Problems/Problem3.md

 Profit: £1800

-How many of each circuit should be produced to maximize profit?
+How many of each product should be produced to maximize profit?